That Time Peter Frampton Hit the Big Time With ‘Frampton Comes Alive!’

 In the middle of the decade, another pair of live albums changed the paradigm.
 Both featured artists whose recording careers were floundering but who did well on the road.
 Both were hail Mary passes -- one last chance to catch on with the record buying public.
 The first was the September 1975 release of Kiss Alive!
 Three months later (and also sporting an exclamation point), A&M Records released former Humble Pie guitarist Peter Frampton's concert masterpiece, Frampton Comes Alive!

 Frampton was a prodigy who counted David Bowie among his childhood friends.
 By age 18 he'd already tasted success with the Herd and had formed Humble Pie with Steve Marriott.
 Together they would record four studio albums before jumping on the '70s live LP bandwagon with Performance Rockin' the Fillmore at the end of 1971.
-It would be Humble Pie's most successful album, but the band's hotshot guitarist was gone before it was even released.
+It would be Humble Pie's most successful album, but the band's hotshot guitarist was gone before it came out.

 At the tender age of 21, Frampton had two successful bands in his rear-view mirror and a limitless road ahead of him.
 His first solo album, 1972's Wind of Change, eschewed the muscular boogie of Humble Pie for a more acoustic, singer-songwriter vibe akin to James Taylor.
 Songs like the album's title cut introduced the new, mellow Frampton while "It's a Plain Shame" and a cover of the Stones' "Jumpin' Jump Flash" seemed tailored for his established fan base.
 In other words, the album was neither fish nor fowl, and sales were disappointing.